PoCInnovation/Pool2022/Software/day04/1 - Auth/Golang/README.md

 - Once you have retrieved the id of the connected user, save it in the db and return a JWT like in exercise 2 containing this id

-:warning: If the user's id already exists in db, you must return its information rather than create a new user with the same id each time !
+:warning: If the user's id already exists in db, you must return its information rather than create a new user with the same id each time!

 - Create a route **GET** `/me-oauth`
   - If the header stors a token